 Remember, you are what you eat.
 Your body cannot make healthy nutrients from junk food.
 When you eat, keep in mind how it will affect your health.
 Durability should be on your mind when you select the things you eat.

 All our bodies are different.
-How we use it and exercise either makes you healthier or decreases your health.
-Exercise has a tremendous impact on your mental health.
+How we use it and exercise either make us healthier or decreases our health.
+Exercising the physical body has a tremendous impact on your mental health.
 But, if we don’t train our bodies properly, we lose vital physical and mental capabilities.
 An exercise program should include the following elements: